MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-get-started-node.md

 To run Microsoft R on Linux or Hadoop cluster, you can get the developer or enterprise edition of R Server for any [supported platform](rserver-install-supported-platforms.md).

-Azure has multiple templates for R Server.
-You can use HDInsight, or provision a virtual machine for R Server on specific operating systems, editions of SQL Server, or data science environments.
-In the Azure portal, search for "R Server" to list available options.
+Cloud-based alternatives are also an option.
+On Azure, you can sign up for HDInsight, or provision a virtual machine for R Server on specific operating systems, editions of SQL Server, or data science environments.
+In the Azure portal, search for "R Server" to review the list services and templates.

 ## Tutorials